ChurchApps/FreeShowWeb/src/routes/docs/chords/+page.md

 4. Click the **up arrow** to transpose up a semitone or the **down arrow** to transpose down a semitone
 5. Continue clicking to reach your desired key

-**When to use:** When you want to permanently change the key of a song, or when creating different layouts for the same song in different keys.
+**When to use:** When you want to permanently change the key of a song, or when creating different arrangements for the same song in different keys.

 ### Local transpose (Stage display only)